microsoft/live-share/README.md

 **[Register now!](http://aka.ms/project-cascade/register)**

-### Download and install Project Cascade for your tool
+## Download and install Project Cascade for your tool
-While ultimately an extension, follow these directions for installing Project Cascade during the Private Preview.
+While ultimately an extension, follow these directions for installing Project Cascade for supported tools during the experimental private preview.

 <table style="width: 100%; border-style: none;">
 <tr>